ritschmaster/b3/README.md

     cd build
     cmake -DCMAKE_INSTALL_PREFIX=/usr ..

+Then compile and install w32bindkeys.
+Please have a look at its [README](https://github.com/ritschmaster/w32bindkeys/blob/master/README.md).

 Then compile b3:

     ./configure
     make

-Afterwards you may install w32bindkeys - depending on your MinGW environment - by performing:
+Afterwards you may install b3 - depending on your MinGW environment - by performing:

     make install